-In March of 1951, a 34-minute pilot episode for a proposed I Love Lucy series was filmed in an attempt to sell the series to CBS and potential sponsors.
+In March 1951, a 34-minute pilot episode for a proposed I Love Lucy series was filmed in an attempt to sell the series to CBS and potential sponsors.
 It worked, but the pilot itself was never broadcast.
-Instead, its storyline was worked into an episode that was shown on November 19th, 1951 during I Love Lucy‘s first season .
-Although I Love Lucy would air for six years and reign atop the Nielsen charts, the pilot episode was eventually forgotten.
+Its storyline was worked into an episode that was shown on November 19th, 1951 during I Love Lucy‘s first season .
+Although I Love Lucy would air for six years and reign atop the Nielsen charts, the pilot was eventually forgotten.

-In the early 1980s, the Museum of Broadcasting (now the Paley Center for Media, formerly the Museum of Television & Radio) began actively searching for the pilot episode.
-At the time, the curator of museum’s television collection, Ronald C. Simon, explained that during the 1970s all traces of the pilot had disappeared; not even Desi Arnaz or Lucille Ball owned or knew where to find a copy .
+In the early 1980s, the Museum of Broadcasting (now the Paley Center for Media) began actively searching for the pilot episode.
+At the time, the curator of museum’s television collection, Ronald C. Simon, explained how all traces of the pilot disappeared during the 1970s.
+Not even Desi Arnaz or Lucille Ball owned or knew where to find a copy .

-Then, in December of 1989, a film print was found under the bed of the late Pepito Perez, who had appeared in the pilot as a clown way back in 1951.
-Reportedly, Pepito’s widow, Joanne Perez, had read about the long-lost pilot in TV Guide, recalled that her husband had been given a copy, and checked under their bed .
+Then, in December 1989, a film print was found under the bed of the late Pepito Perez, who appeared in the pilot as a clown.
+Reportedly, Pepito’s widow, Joanne Perez, read about the long-lost pilot in TV Guide, recalled that her husband had been given a copy, and checked under their bed .
 CBS aired an hour-long special built around the pilot on Monday, April 30th, 1990.
 It tied for first in the week’s ratings with a 21.2/37 rating.
 Over 30 million viewers tuned in .Updated Friday, February 20th, 2009

 S.A.K. has informed me in the comment section that portions of the above story are incorrect.
 A print of the unaired pilot was given to Pepito Perez by Desi Arnez.
 It was never “lost” and certainly was never kept under anyone’s bed.
 It was even shown by Pepito and his wife, Joanne, to people taking their dance classes.
 Television historians and fans of I Love Lucy owe both Pepito and Joanne a debt of gratitude for hanging on to the print and later making it available.